bgno1/sds_rebalance/README.md

 ## 1. Overview

 This repository contains the code supporting the findings in the paper *"Optimizing Drone-Captured Maritime Rescue Image Object Detection through Dataset Rebalancing under Sample Constraints,"* which is currently under peer review.
-The SeaDronesSee dataset [1], a highly valuable and unique resource for drone-based maritime search and rescue research, provides critical data for advancing object detection models in this field.
-However, due to the challenging nature of collecting data in such specialized and difficult environments, the dataset inherently faces sample constraints and imbalances in the distribution of certain categories.
+The SeaDronesSee dataset [1], along with its extended version SeaDronesSee v2 [2], is a highly valuable and unique resource for drone-based maritime search and rescue research, providing critical data for advancing object detection models in this field.
+However, due to the challenging nature of collecting data in such specialized and difficult environments, the datasets inherently face sample constraints and imbalances in the distribution of certain categories.

-Our work seeks to address these limitations by proposing a greedy algorithm-based method for re-partitioning the dataset.
-This approach aims to enhance the generalization and training efficiency of detection models while making the most of the invaluable data contained within the SeaDronesSee dataset.
-Ultimately, our goal is to maximize the impact of this precious resource, ensuring it can be fully leveraged to improve drone-based maritime rescue operations.
+Our work seeks to address these limitations by proposing a greedy algorithm-based method for re-partitioning the datasets.
+This approach aims to enhance the generalization and training efficiency of detection models while making the most of the invaluable data contained within the SeaDronesSee series datasets.
+Ultimately, our goal is to maximize the impact of these valuable resources, ensuring they can be fully leveraged to improve drone-based maritime rescue operations.

-## 2. SeaDronesSee Dataset
+## 2. SeaDronesSee series Datasets

-The SeaDronesSee dataset, essential for maritime search and rescue object detection tasks, can be downloaded directly from the official repository: [Download SeaDronesSee Dataset](https://cloud.cs.uni-tuebingen.de/index.php/s/aJQPHLGnke68M52).
+The SeaDronesSee v1 and v2 datasets , essential for maritime search and rescue object detection tasks, can be downloaded directly from the official repository: [Download SeaDronesSee v1 Dataset](https://cloud.cs.uni-tuebingen.de/index.php/s/aJQPHLGnke68M52), and [SeaDronesSee v2 Dataset](https://cloud.cs.uni-tuebingen.de/index.php/s/ZZxX65FGnQ8zjBP).
 For further details please refer to the official SeaDronesSee website: [https://macvi.org/](https://macvi.org/).

 ## 3. Dataset re-partitioning based on the greedy algorithm